Hiking in Oregon: A Complete Guide for First Timers

 That being said, we’d do it again in a heartbeat.
 Especially when the wildflowers in the meadows at the top are in full bloom.

-The trail is a lollipop – you’ll climb up to a junction where you start a mini loop near the top.
 The views come fast and furious from beginning to end, starting with our favorite view of Mount Hood from Bald Mountain about a mile into the hike.

 The trail climbs somewhat gradually (but for a long, long time) up to a junction – going right takes you up a trail that is more of a scramble than a hike, and going left takes you on a longer meander through meadows of wildflowers with views of Mount St. Helens and Mount Adams to the north on a clear day.

-There are two main routes to get up to McNeil Point – the out and back version of this hike that avoids the somewhat scary scramble trail, or the lollipop version that goes up the scramble trail (we wouldn’t come down that trail, but that’s just us) and down through the wildflower meadows to complete the lollipop counter clockwise.
+Second is the lollipop version that goes up the scramble trail (we wouldn’t come down that trail, but that’s just us) and down through the wildflower meadows to complete the lollipop counter clockwise.

-We highly recommend the out-and-back version, because we want no part of that scramble section (and we’re experienced hikers).
+We highly recommend the out and back version, because we want no part of that scramble section (and we’re experienced hikers).

 The out and back version of this hike that we’re referring to here avoids the cut off completely, veering left at the junction and following the Timberline Trail (#600) for the majority of the hike until it meets the McNeil Point Trail (#600M) for the final ascent.